saskiapoldmaa/saskiapoldmaa.github.io/articles/qdc.md

 Charge to Digital Converters
 ============================

-QDC a.k.a a charge to digital converter allows you to measure the charge that passes through it.
-It comes in all shapes and sizes ranging from an electrical component to the impressive CAEN v792AC (see picture below) that we are using.
+QDCs or charge to digital converters allow you to measure the charge that flows through any input wire.
+QDCs range from chip-sized electrical components to massive NIM modules, like the one BL4S uses (see below)

 ![](/qdc1.jpeg)
+The QDC module (CAEN v792AC) in a NIM

-Now let's look at the current at the QDC's input.
+Now let's unpack how it works, starting from a quick look at the signal that goes into a QDC.

 ![](/qdc2.png)